Exponential volumes of moduli spaces of hyperbolic surfaces: Moduli spaces and Teichm uller spaces

 \ee \ed

 The crucial fact that the cluster volume form does not depend on the choice of an ideal triangulation ${\cal T}$ is easy to check directly.
-It can although be deduced from the general properties of the cluster volume form on cluster varieites, which we address in the next subsection.
+It can also be deduced from the general properties of the cluster volume form on cluster varieties, which we address in the next subsection, see Lemma \ref{L2.10}.